-With my knowledge of call tracking and Nicola’s call-handling insights, we decided to team up and list our recommendations so that you can effectively convert more inbound callers into high-quality leads.
+With our knowledge of call tracking and Nicola’s call-handling insights, we decided to team up and list our tisp and tricks for converting more inbound callers into high-quality leads.

-To help save you time, we’ve added a table of contents so that you can cut through the noise and navigate to the techniques that interest you the most.
+To help save you time, we’ve added a table of contents so you can navigate to the techniques that interest you the most.

 Let’s jump in!